RhysDeimel/expert-goggles/README.md

  - Actually tidy up some of the things I've done and put them in here.

 ### General Notes
  - Sensors usually have associated libraries.
-Use them,
+Use them.